-The increase in capital assets is mainly due to construction associated with the Borough's EMS/VFD facility, and the purchase of equipment net of current year depreciation expense.
+The increase in capital assets is mainly due to construction associated with the Borough's EMS/VFD facility, and infrastructure improvements net of current year depreciation expense.

 The Borough has non-current liabilities or long-term obligations that include term loans and bond issuances.